alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 1. Right click volume and choose "Attach Volume"
 1. Paste the Instance ID in to the appropriate box, leaving Device as the default
 1. Click Attach
-1. After AWS finishes attaching the volume to the instance the state should change to "in-use", once it has settled on that state SSH in to the mirrorer instance and run `sudo puppet agent --test`
+1. After AWS finishes attaching the volume to the instance the state should change to "in-use"
+1. Once it has settled to the "in-use" state, SSH in to the mirrorer instance and run `govuk_puppet --test`

 ## No disk space on the MySQL master